rupock/MyDotNetApp/ReadMe.md

 # Do not forget to read, ReadMe file!
 # init command issued
 # Insert new line
 # git init was issued previously
+# update Read me file